-Totally Inauthentic challah: For lazy people like us (who enjoy the prettier things in life nonetheless)!
+Totally Inauthentic Challah: For lazy people like us (who enjoy the prettier things in life nonetheless)!

-Welcome to the November 15, 2015 edition of Sunday Scratchups, your weekly recipe from scratch around grocery sales and affordable ingredients: Challah edition.
+Welcome to the November 15, 2015 edition of Sunday Scratchups, your weekly recipe from scratch around grocery sales and affordable ingredients: Totally Inauthentic Challah edition.
 Let me just preface this by saying: I have enjoyed some wonderful challot in my time; I’ve had challah that seemed truly to be a work of art, made by bakers who were true masters of their craft.

 This was not one of those challot.
 I am unfortunately not one of those people.
 This bread you see here?
 It’s a completely, utterly, totally inauthentic, non-Kosher, super lazy, faux Challah.